DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The raven’s arrival is followed soon after by a terrible, grating shriek and the arrival of a **greater strix**: a large artificial “bird” crafted of wood, animal skins, burlap, and hundreds of black raven’s feathers.

-The **greater strix** uses the statistics of a **manticore**, but is Medium and has vulnerability to fire damage.
+The **greater strix** uses the statistics of a **manticore**, but is a Medium construct and has vulnerability to fire damage.
 Instead of actual tail spikes, the greater strix’s **_tail spikes_** attack releases a volley of dozens of tiny silver barbs from its wings.

 ![[Greater Strix.png]]
 <span class="credit">"Greater Strix" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>